ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+11/07/2024:

+It's been a bit, but we're happy to be returning to TeamWorking by TechNexus next week, Thursday Nov 14th, to hear super-clever, first-time speaker, Jeremy Rifkin, walk us through everything about stack tracing in C++.
+Come meet great people and hear some great tips on getting better debug info!

 02/06/2024:

 CppOnline 2024 kicks off on February 28th, running to March 2nd.
 This live-streamed C++ Conference features speakers from across the globe.
 Tickets are still available, and they have reached out to offer members of our meetup a 20% discount.